votca/votca/share/doc/methods.rst

 General considerations
 ~~~~~~~~~~~~~~~~~~~~~~

-In comparison to IBI, IIE methods need a RDF information on a longer range than
+In comparison to IBI, IIE methods need RDF information on a longer range than
 the cut-off.
 This means one needs a sufficiently large box or one can try the
 RDF extension method.

-Currently the methods do not allow more than one bead-type, but they allow for
+Currently, the methods do not allow more than one bead-type, albeit they allow
-molecular CG representations.
+for molecular CG representations.

 Closure and optimization method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~